John Hugh Gillis: Track and field sports

-When they came back from Victoria, Charles and Jack shook hands as Charles took the train for Halifax and home.
+When they came back from Victoria, Charles and John shook hands as Charles took the train for Halifax and home.
 They would never see each other again.
-Jack Gillis decided to stay in Vancouver because there was great interest in track and field sports.
+John H Gillis decided to stay in Vancouver because there was great interest in track and field sports.
 At the 1907 meet there he won the 120-yard hurdles, the high jump and the shot put.
 The Vancouver Police Force, attracted by his athletic prowess, inducted him as a physical director.
 He and another athlete in the police force, Duncan Gillis, probably a distant cousin, lived at 852 Cordova Street.

 Physical director of the Vancouver Police Force

-In the Vancouver meet of May 23, 1908, Jack was first nationally with a shot put of 40 feet 7 inches.
+In the Vancouver meet of May 23, 1908, John was first nationally with a shot put of 40 feet 7 inches.

 From The Winnipeg Tribune July 19, 1909:

 As was expected the Toronto team made a big cleanup but they were, nevertheless, given a great surprise by the two Vancouver policemen who toyed with the weights and jumps in a manner that had the Olympic stars beaten.
 D. Gillis took the hammer throw and the 56 lb. weight while J.H.
 Gillis secured the shot put, discus, high jump and hop, step and jump, besides a number of seconds and thirds.
 They will make great men for the next Olympic team, and they are practically sure of places in the big events.

 In Toronto, the Globe of July 28, 1909, page 9, featured a photograph of John H. Gillis, the "giant Vancouver policeman, who won the all-round championship of Canada at the C.A.A.U. annual championship meet at Winnipeg.

 From The Citizen, Ottawa July 29, 1909:

 The two Gillis boys proved great attractions and soon became great favourites with the crowd, the splendid work of the British Columbia athletes evoking great enthusiasm.
 To John H. Gillis goes the gold medal for the all round championship.
 On the basis of three points for a first, two for a second, and one for a third, John Gillis won no less than 21 points.
 He took first in the hop step and jump, the 16 pound shot put, the 220 yards hurdles, throwing discus, and in the running long and the running high jumps.
 He was second in the standing broad jumps.

 Gillis is tall and wiry, with long slim legs and a beautiful chest.
 He was graceful in every move despite his great height and in view of his gilt edged work at yesterday's meet it is no wonder that he landed the Canadian championship in Winnipeg.
 Duncan Gillis is also a strong acquisition in the field of Canadian amateur athletes.
 He was seen at his best in the heavyweight acts.